lutfailham96/vue-after-free/README.md

 # Setup Instructions
 ## Jailbroken PS4
+If you are already jailbroken and want to update the exploit files use the udpate.js or see [Exploit update](https://github.com/Vuemony/vue-after-free#updating-vue-exploit)
 A network connection of any kind is required, before trying to run Vue please connect to a local network even if it does not have internet.
 [Connection Instructions](https://github.com/Vuemony/vue-after-free?tab=readme-ov-file#connecting-to-the-internet)
   1. Jailbreak your console.
   2. Enable FTP.